Eppo-exp/eppo-docs/docs/sdks/event-logging.md

 It's ok for this table to contain duplicate rows for the same subject.
 If a subject is assigned to multiple variants, Eppo will automatically remove them from the analysis.

 The `experiment` key is simply a concatenation of the `featureFlag` an `allocation` fields.
-By appending a unique identifier of the allocation to the flag key, we can separate traffic that saw a variant do to a rule set (Feature Gate allocation) or as part of randomized assignment (Experiment allocation).
+By appending a unique identifier of the allocation to the flag key, we can separate traffic that saw a variant due to a rule set (Feature Gate allocation) or as part of randomized assignment (Experiment allocation).
 The `featureFlag` and `allocation` fields are not required for analysis but are provided for convenience.

 ### Examples for common logging systems